ComfyNodePRs/PR-CLIP-Token-Injection-9f9b7a3a/README.md

 Any user prompting for unsafe content will find Chris Hansen staring at him, with some FBI-related details.

-The file named "naked_little_girl_example.png" shows you how to load these weights.
+The file named "naked_little_girl_example.png" shows you how to load these weights and demonstrates what you will get if you try to use such prompt.

 I can not share the full list of words used as even pastebin thinks that I'm trying to share CP.